Spoonie Sessions Open Mic

 Part of that vision now includes connecting abled drivers with collective members who need groceries or medications delivered and setting up a regional bulk supply system so we can be prepared in case our farmworker or grocery worker comrades have to go on strike to keep themselves and their families safe/flatten the curve.

-If you are interested in supporting this program, we have a mutual aid fund set up on GoFundMe to fund our care web.
+If you are interested in supporting this program, you can donate to our fund via Donorbox.
 We are disbursing funds in rounds to collective members who need it to cover rent, food, medical equipment, and other necessities, so anything that’s donated goes directly towards the survival of Disabled QTI community here on Tongva Land.